NeVeSpl/RevitDBExplorer/readme.md

 **The fastest, most advanced, asynchronous Revit database exploration tool for Revit 2021+.**

 Yet another [RevitLookup](https://github.com/jeremytammik/RevitLookup) like tool.
 RevitLookup was an indispensable tool to work with Revit API for many years.
 But now, there is a better tool for the job.
 Let me introduce you to Revit database explorer and its capabilities.
-It not only allows us to explore database in a more efficient way thanks to querying, but also to modify Revit database through ad hoc scripts written in C#.
+It not only allows us to **explore** database but also to:
+- **edit**, any parameter value
+- **query**,
+- **script**, by running ad hoc scripts written in C#
+- **visualize**,

+List of features:

 - [compare objects and parameters](#compare-object-members-and-element-parameters-values)
 - [query Revit database](#query-revit-database-with-rdq-revit-database-querying)